3 Expert Tips for Raising Financially Responsible Kids

 As many young Americans and their families take on student loans, there have been unintended financial consequences.
 According to a Freedom Debt Relief survey about how Americans approached their debt, 40 percent said that they were delaying their life goals like home ownership because of debt, including debt from student loans.

-“It’s important to have meaningful conversations with your kids as they start the exploration process around going to college,” says Michael Micheletti, Director of Corporate Communications at Freedom Financial Network.
+“It’s important to have meaningful conversations with your kids as they start the exploration process around going to college,” says Michael Micheletti, Director of Corporate Communications at Freedom Debt Relief.
 “These conversations need to include the college experience, the impact of student loans, and the importance of a career.”

 “It is well documented that student loan debt has had more of a negative impact on millennials when compared to previous generations, so it is important to explore all financing options like Pell Grants, FAFSA, scholarships, grants, the use of home equity, and federal aid.”